 How to Install WordPress using QuickInstall

 QuickInstall is another popular auto-installer used by many hosting companies like HostGator and others.
-When you open Hostgator Cpanel you will notice QuickInstall option Bellow software and services As shown below screenshot but it wouldn’t be much different if you are using some other host that has QuickInstall.
+When you open Hostgator Cpanel you will notice the QuickInstall option Bellow software and services As shown below screenshot but it wouldn’t be much different if you are using some other host that has QuickInstall.

 This will take you to the 1-Click Installers page on QuickInstall.
-You will see that it offers installations for most popular web applications including WordPress.
+You will see that it offers installations for the most popular web applications including WordPress.
 You need to click on WordPress to launch the WordPress installer.

 This will take you to the WordPress installer where you will see an overview of the software.
 Simply click on the ‘Install WordPress’ button to continue.

 This will bring you to set up your WordPress install settings.
-First you need to choose the domain name.
+First, you need to choose the domain name.
 If you want to install WordPress in a sub-directory like example.com/blog then you need to enter blog in the install path field.
 Leave it blank if you want to install WordPress in the root directory, like example.com.

 Once you are satisfied with the settings, click on the Install WordPress button to begin the installation.
 QuickInstall will now install WordPress for you.
-You will see a progress bar and later success message when it is done.
+You will see a progress bar and a later success message when it is done.